Clifton893/project-LinuxUpskillChallenge/CASESTUDY.md

 Basically, each “day’s” lesson consists of a set of tasks, a relevant glossary, and extended reading links, all accompanied by a video for additional context.

 I thought it was pretty cool, since it was a clever way to get your hands dirty and have some direction.

+## Learnings
+I had used Google Cloud Platform previously, but this was my first exposure to Amazon Web Services, so getting some exposure to its dashboard and UI was good.

+Another first was using SSH, and this project was a great way to get my hands comfy to the process.
+Even though AWS provides the public and private key -- thus precluding `keygen` -- going into `.ssh/config` to set up a smooth connection was definitely good practice. `ssh -i [path] [key]` is no way to regularly remote into a system.

+Opening all your ports (as per instruction) was another fun change of pace.
+Going into `auth.log` and `journalctl` and seeing the thousands of would-be attackers was neat, and helps drive home just how hostile the Internet is.

+Sending files over SFTP, installing an Apache web server, and configuring `ufw` were also super-useful utilities to get some practice with, too.